 Interviews.
 Perhaps the most widely spread method when, having set the target audience of the product, people involved into the creative process interact directly with potential users and ask them questions to collect information.
 The quality of questions is the issue of high importance here.
 It’s effective to apply both close (yes/no) and open (giving the detailed answer) questions to let users provide diverse information.

 Personas.
 The technique which has been applied in marketing and sales for a long time with client/buyer personas and now has transformed into a new perspective of user personas.
-With this technique, designer collects the data about the potential target audience, its psychological and behavioral preferences and habits and creates a bunch of imaginary users with these characteristic.
+With this technique, designer collects the data about the potential target audience, its psychological and behavioral preferences and habits and creates a bunch of imaginary users with these characteristics.
 On the ground of this data, the designer models users’ interactions with the product and possible issues that can arise in the process.

 Sorting cards.
 This technique is effectively applied in cases when designers deal with the products presenting complex interfaces and variety of diverse content.
 The users are asked to categorize the content and set the hierarchies.
 In this way, the designers obtain the data showing how users see this sort of content and what way of its organization would be efficient for quick and easy navigation around the app or website.